Prague Experience logoPrague tourist information & travel guide logo

 Most Beautiful Views - Prague Towers

-There are many other towers to climb around Prague, including the Petrin Tower, Old Town Hall Tower, Old Town Bridge Tower, Lesser Town Bridge Tower, Powder Tower, the belfry tower at St. Nicholas Church at Lesser Town Square and Jindrisska Tower.
+Several other Prague towers are also worth the climb, including the Old Town Hall Tower, Old Town Bridge Tower, Lesser Town Bridge Tower, Powder Tower, the belfry tower at St. Nicholas Church at Lesser Town Square, and the highest tower in the city centre, Petřín Tower.

-To dine with a view, browse restaurants with city views or riverside restaurants.
+To dine with a view, see restaurants with a view or riverside restaurants.

 Prague Sights and Tourist Attractions

-Some travel guides use English names for the Prague sights, but maps and street signs are normally in Czech.
+Some travel guides and maps use English names only for the Prague sights and attractions, but street signs are usually written in Czech.
 The following translations should be useful:

 Prague = Praha